thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/overview.md

 ## Authorization

+Authorization involves granting or denying access to specific resources or actions based on the authenticated client’s privileges.
-Define topic-level access control by applying configurable rules that determine whether a client can publish to or subscribe from specific topics.
+To achieve this, define topic-level access control by applying configurable rules that determine whether a client can publish to or subscribe from specific topics.
 TBMQ uses regular expression–based topic patterns to enforce these rules.
 Authorization settings are typically configured per [client credentials](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials).
 Only JWT-based authentication supports defining authorization rules at the provider level, allowing dynamic, token-driven access control.

 ## Next steps